robjwells/circuitpython-waveshare-1602/README.md

 directory of your circuitpython projects.

-Import the `rgb1602` library and create an instance of the `Screen` class by passing in the pins you’re using for SCL and SDA:
+Import the `rgb1602` library and create an instance of the `Screen` class by passing in the pins you’re using for SCL (I2C clock) and SDA (I2C data):

 ```python
 from board import GP26, GP27